Basic Medical Terminology for the EMT

 Fortunately, both of these languages are found throughout the English language today, so they shouldn’t be completely unfamiliar.

-This list can give any EMT candidate a head start before beginning the program so they don’t spend valuable time learning new medical language during EMT training.
-Instead the student will be able focus on learning new skills and other EMT program curriculum.
+The medical word parts lists below can give you a head start before beginning an EMT program.
+Learn them now so you don’t spend valuable time learning new medical language during EMT training.
+Instead focus on learning new skills like patient assessment, performing a primary survey, and other EMT program curriculum.

 Here is a list of some common root words used in basic medical terminology.

-(The meaning is shortened and often would have Pertaining to included in the definition.
+(The meaning is shortened and often can have Pertaining to included in the definition.
 Ex: Derm = Pertaining to the Skin.)

 |Root Word||Meaning||Root Word||Meaning|